Did you know …

 Applying for the correct visa, based on your own personal situation is the first step.
 There are several viasa options for Americans to move to Spain, the most popular are:

 - Non-Lucrative Visa: This visa is designed for people who want to live in Spain but do not intend to work.
-To qualify for this visa, you must show proof of sufficient financial resources to support yourself and any dependents, such as a bank statement or pension plan.
+To qualify for this visa, you must show proof of sufficient financial resources to support yourself and any dependents.
+Documents such as a bank statement or pension plan.
 (READ MORE about the NLV HERE)

 - Golden Visa: The most popular option!
 See more details below …